Recurrent event analysis

 Recurrent event analysis is a branch of survival analysis that analyzes the time until recurrences occur, such as recurrences of traits or diseases.
-Recurrent events are often analysed in social sciences and medical studies, for example recurring infections, depressions or cancer recurrences.
+Recurrent events are often analyzed in social sciences and medical studies, for example recurring infections, depressions or cancer recurrences.
 Recurrent event analysis attempts to answer certain questions, such as: how many recurrences occur on average within a certain time interval?
 Which factors are associated with a higher or lower risk of recurrence?

 The processes which generate events repeatedly over time are referred to as recurrent event processes, which are different from processes analyzed in time-to-event analysis: whereas time-to-event analysis focuses on the time to a single terminal event, individuals may be at risk for subsequent events after the first in recurrent event analysis, until they are censored.

 Introduction

 Objectives of recurrent event analysis include: